 - a.
-An extension is an approved, renegotiated due date for an NCEA assessment. - b.
-Extensions for NCEA assessments are granted through the PN.
-The student's subject teacher is consulted before a final decision is made. - c.
+An extension is an approved, renegotiated due date for an NCEA assessment. - Extensions for NCEA assessments are granted through the Head of Department and Principal's Nominee.
+In most cases, the student's subject teacher is consulted before a final decision is made. - c.
 An application for an extension must be correctly completed using the online form on the MAGS website under the student portal.
 The application must be made by the student themselves using their MAGS email address. - d.
 Students are informed via email of the outcome of the application.
 It can take up to 5 school days for an application to be processed.
 This is especially important to note if there is a deadline at the end of the term. - e.
 Extensions are not automatically granted and the PN's decision on the granting of an extension is final.